glorialulu/TSNet/docs/results.rst

-The :class:`tsnet.network.model.TransientModel` object, including the information of the network, operation rules, and the simulated results, is saved in the file **results.obj**, located in the current folder.
+The :class:`tsnet.network.model.TransientModel` object, including the information of the network, operation rules, and the simulated results, is saved in the file **results_obj.obj**, located in the current folder.
+The name of the results file are defined by the input parameter `result_obj`.
+If `result_obj` not given, the default results file is results.obj.

-To retrieve the results from a previously completed simulation, one can read the :class:`tsnet.network.model.TransientModel` object from the **results.obj** file and access results from the objet just like shown above:
+To retrieve the results from a previously completed simulation, one can read the :class:`tsnet.network.model.TransientModel` object from the **results_obj.obj** file and access results from the objet just like shown above:

 .. code:: python